 GoldLeaf Service gives you the stunning panoramic domed roof and a separate dining level below with more dining choices than SilverLeaf, plus an outdoor viewing platform that fits approximately 5 people standing side-by-side against the railing (for best photo ops) on each side.

 On the US route, only SilverLeaf and SilverLeaf Plus are available.
 The difference being SilverLeaf Plus guests can enjoy a separate lounge car instead of staying in their assigned seat for the entire journey.
+You can read more details about the US route in my article here.

 How Much Do You Tip for Rocky Mountaineer?